AssetPlan/herald/README.md

 The worker will:
 1. Connect to your message broker (RabbitMQ/Redis)
 2. Consume messages matching your topic filter
-3. Map message types to Laravel event classes
+3. Execute registered handlers for each message type
-4. Dispatch the events (which can be queued via Horizon)
+4. Dispatch queued handlers to Laravel's queue system (Horizon compatible)
 5. Acknowledge successful processing

 ### Creating Handlers